 Are Buff Bake products worth your hard-earned cash?
 Read on for my Buff Bake review.

 Things seemingly don’t make any sense to my confused American brain.
 Including the location of French potato chips in the grocery store.
 But to the French?
-All of this makes perfect sense.
+All of this makes perfect sense in French culture.
+If you’re looking for potato chips in France grocery stores, they’re not with the pretzels.
+Let me tell you why.

-If you’re visiting France and want to get the name of the wine right, this post is for you… Tom’s joining me today and together we’re cluing you in on how to pronounce French wines.
+If you’re visiting France or dining out at a fancy restaurant and want to get the name of the wine right, this post is for you So you can impress your friends, we’re cluing you in on how to pronounce French wines, with audio.
+There’s no need to embarrass yourself by botching the French wine pronunciation.